moliver28/research-handbook/content/handbook/business-technology/readmes/sarah.pang.md

 - Traveling is a true passion of mine and I have explored many countries so far but always eager to discover new cultures and experiences.
 - I enjoy savoring a good glass of wine while relaxing with movies or binge-watching favorite shows during downtime.

-### My professional journey at gitlab
+### My professional journey at GitLab

 - Been with Gitlab since 2022.
 - Implemented process improvements to meet SOX compliance requirements.
 - Remediated audit findings and implemented corrective actions with stakeholders.
 - Implemented change management process across multiple teams.
 - Proactively monitored change management process to ensure ongoing compliance.
 - Prepared internal teams for external audit meetings.
 - Conducted system implementation reviews to ensure implementation risks are addressed.
 - Conducted lookback reviews on identified issues to confirm impact and determine root cause.
 - Provided external audit support and advocate on behalf of management.
 - Conducted quarterly training sessions to enhance team knowledge and compliance.
 - Advanced from Senior IT Compliance Engeineer to Staff IT Compliance Engineer role.
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/sarahpang72/)!

 ### My work style